lucasdelvillar/lucasdelvillar/README.md

   </a>
 </p>

-I am a full-stack software developer who's passionate about solving real-world problems by using technology in a meaningful way.
+I am a full-stack software developer who's passionate about solving real-world problems, by using technology in a meaningful way.
 I believe that we can make the world better one line of code at a time.

 <!-- 🌱 I’m interested in software development, user experience & accessbility, environmental sustainability, and climate tech. -->